Chaudbrush/42_gamedev/README.md

 ---

 ## Pong
 Was the first project I did, tried to do it only with pixels, collision is far from optimal, but kinda works.
+Does not have delta time at all, so performance will change a lot depending on the machine.
   - Commands:
   - `Space` starts the game
   - Player one uses `W` and `S`
   - Player two uses `Up Arrow` and `Down Arrow`

 ## Joyride
 A recreation of Jetpack Joyride, was interesting to get into mlx transparency, collision is much better since we're calculating them with images.
+Has a poor implementation of delta time, so performance might change depending on the machine.
   - Commands:
   - `Space` activates the jetpack
   - `Tab` restarts the game if you die